CSCfi/helm-charts/charts/rocketchat/README.md

 [Rocket.Chat](https://rocket.chat/) is free, unlimited and open source.
 Replace email, HipChat & Slack with the ultimate team chat software solution.

-> **WARNING**: Upgrading to chart version 5.4.3 or higher might require extra steps to successfully update MongoDB and Rocket.Chat.
-See [Upgrading to 5.4.3](#to-543) for more details.
+> **WARNING**: This deployment is meant for CSC Rahti / Lumi-K platform and based on the original version that you can find here: https://github.com/RocketChat/helm-charts/

 ## Introduction

-This chart bootstraps a [Rocket.Chat](https://rocket.chat/) Deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [Rocket.Chat](https://rocket.chat/) Deployment on a [OKD](https://okd.io) cluster using the [Helm](https://helm.sh) package manager.
 It provisions a fully featured Rocket.Chat installation.

 In addition, this chart supports scaling of Rocket.Chat for increased server capacity and high availability (requires enterprise license).
 For more information on Rocket.Chat and its capabilities, see its [documentation](https://rocket.chat/docs/).